MicrosoftDocs/visualstudio-docs/docs/ide/copilot-chat-context.md

 ## Use slash commands

-Slash commands help set the intent for common development tasks without having to write out long questions to form better questions to get better answers.
+Slash commands in Copilot Chat help you set the intent quickly for common development tasks.
+By using specific slash commands to form your question, you can get better answers without having to write out long questions.

 You can use slash commands in a [chat window](visual-studio-github-copilot-chat.md#ask-questions-in-the-chat-window), or directly inline in the code that you're looking to modify, using [inline code assistance](visual-studio-github-copilot-chat.md#ask-questions-in-the-interactive-code-assistant).
 Commands that help modify or add to the code file you have open in the editor will work both in the inline code assistant and the chat windows whereas commands for more general coding questions work only in the chat pane.